Meet the team

 Manager of Programs & Services Hamilton

-Natalie came to AIM with over fifteen years of community volunteerism in various roles with youth and seniors and has been working with individuals with special needs since her early teens.
-She is a Nutritionist and owns a working farm that operates day camps for youth for the past ten years.
-She also volunteers her animal therapy and homesteading programs as “Farmer Natalie” to long term care & seniors centres as well as schools throughout her community.
-Natalie worked for 10 years as a Marketing Manager and has a College Diploma in Marketing, Advertising and Business Management.
-She has three teenage children that have Learning Disabilities and holds a position on the Board of Directors for the Learning Disabilities Association of Hamilton Halton.
+Natalie came to Adults in Motion with a lifetime career and multiple degrees in the support services.
+Natalie brought with her extensive experience in community volunteerism in various roles, a career of working leadership with youth and seniors and has been working with individuals with special needs since her early teens.
+She is also a Nutritionist and owns a working farm that operates educational day camps for youth.
+Natalie continues to volunteer her animal therapy and homesteading programs as “Farmer Natalie” to not only Adults in Motion but also long term care & senior centres as well as schools throughout her community.
+She has three teenage children that have Learning Disabilities and held a position on the Board of Directors for the Learning Disabilities Association of Hamilton Halton.
 Natalie has a passion for helping others and a joy for living everyday to its fullest.
-In her spare time she loves to cook and hike the bruce trail behind her farm, she’s also a craft-a-holic and shows dogs and pigs with her children.
+In her spare time she loves to cook and hike the Bruce Trail behind her farm, she’s also a craft-a-holic and shows dogs and pigs with her children.

 Chandler L